 Fearing a Communist plot or (as Ambrose had suspected) the use of a powerful

 new weapon, the FBI shut down access to Edmonson on October 19, 1962.
-The strange case of Edmonson made its way into a few local papers, but it was story that always buried behind pages of international news.
-Because much of the town’s
+The strange case of Edmonson made its way into a few local papers, but it was a story that always ended up buried behind pages of international news.

 The FBI finished their investigation in 1967, but by then no one really cared about Edmonson anymore.
 In between the town’s disappearance in 1962 and the FBI’s final report on the incident the nation’s attention had been distracted by a number of earth-shattering events – the assassination of President Kennedy, the burgeoning Civil Rights Movement, and the U.S.’s involvement in Vietnam.